alierkanimrek/rplexusdocs/_pages/getting-started.md

 **Node = Client**

 Each Node and its data are defined by the user from the rplexus.net web interface.
-In Rplexus terminology, each data is called Task and carries data such as <name> = "".
+In Rplexus terminology, each data is called Task and carries data such as variable_name = "value".
 You can write the codes that get this data or use the libraries developed by the community.

 **Task = Variable Name**